melkoronchain/JS-practice/02-functions/README.md

  - Functions can be treated like values
  - Functions can be passed as arguments
  - A callback is a function executed by another function
+ - 'use strict' enables a safer version of JavaScript
+ - Strict mode prevents accidental creation of global variables
+ - All variables must be declared with let, const, or var
+ - Without strict mode, undeclared variables become global
+ - Using strict mode helps avoid bugs and unexpected behavior
+ - Always use 'use strict' in modern JavaScript